by Aaron Browder, Open School staff

 Even if you just want to trade cards, you need to be able to evaluate the values of the cards and haggle over deals.
 And then what happens if you make a bad trade?
 You have to deal with this emotion, regret, and how is that going to affect your relationship with the other person?
 And are you going to try to get the cards back?
 So playing the game involves not only practical skills, but also social and emotional skills.

-Minecraft has long been used in some traditional classrooms as a pedagogical tool.
+Minecraft has long been used in some conventional classrooms as a pedagogical tool.
 By building structures in three dimensions from their imaginations, kids develop spatial reasoning skills and exercise their creativity.
 The game requires a lot of reading, and even more when players are compelled by interest to look up tutorials, which also teaches them how to find information on the internet.
 Advanced players can even learn to code with Minecraft, by building computing machines using ordinary materials or by modding the game.

 “The Zombie Game” is an Open School original game which involves a group of kids trying to escape a lone zombie (usually me), sometimes with Nerf guns or other props.
 The first thing to notice about The Zombie Game is that the kids invented the game themselves, and continually re-invent it every time they play, by changing the rules or introducing new concepts.
 This requires not only creativity but negotiation and compromise.